netscaler/netscaler-k8s-ingress-controller/docs/upgrade.md

 3. Save the YAML definition file and reapply the file.

-## Upgrade a standalone Citrix ingress controller to version 1.5.25
+## Upgrade a standalone Netscaler ingress controller to version 1.5.25

-To upgrade a standalone Citrix ingress controller instance, you can either modify the **YAML** definition file or use the Helm chart.
+To upgrade a standalone Netscaler ingress controller instance, you can either modify the **YAML** definition file or use the Helm chart.

-If you want to upgrade Citrix ingress controller to version 1.5.25 by modifying the **YAML** definition file, perform the following:
+If you want to upgrade Netscaler ingress controller to version 1.5.25 by modifying the **YAML** definition file, perform the following:

-1. Change the version for the Citrix ingress controller image under `containers` section.
+1. Change the version for the Netscaler ingress controller image under `containers` section.
 For example, consider you have the following YAML file.

         apiVersion: v1
         kind: Pod